 Paper 2) Descriptive analysis of the text: (10) [10 pages].
 Conduct a detailed criticism of the text using the descriptive analysis methods outlined during the first class period.
 This paper expands upon the short description of the text provided in subpoints B, C and D from above.
 To prepare to write this paper, your should first complete the descriptive analysis outline.
 Link to descriptive analysis outline.
 Attach the outline of answers to questions concerning the rhetorical situation and an outline of the seven elements of the speech to your paper.
 Remember, your answers to these questions form the background work to writing the paper.
 The outline of answers should NOT be the outline of the paper.
 When completing the outline, think of it as a way to organize your data.
 As you answer each question, provide data from the text to support your claim.
 So, if you say a rhetor assumed a particular persona, provide quotations from the text or rich descriptions of the visual to support your conclusion.
 Note: when describing the audience as part of the textual analysis, remember audience here refers to the second persona, not the demographics of the physical audience.
 For the rhetorical situation component, use the outline to organize all the research you have done about the rhetor, the audience, and the subject.
 Again, you should be providing quotations from sources to support the claims advanced in the answers to these questions.
 Once you have figured out what choices a rhetor has made about subject, persona, tone, etc., then ask: Why?
 Why was this choice made?
 Your description of the rhetorical situation should help you figure out the answer.
 In addition, in the process of answering all the questions, you may also see themes, trends, interesting elements of the text.
 Each of the seven elements will not figure equally into your analysis (for some texts, tone is most important, for others evidence).
 Use the outline to help you figure out what is most interesting in a text.
 If you cannot figure out why something was done, but find it interesting, then you are on the right track -- giving yourself direction on how to focus your lit review.
 The purpose of this paper is to make sure you are intimately familiar with your text and to determine those places where you do not have the vocabulary yet to complete a detailed analysis.
 Keep in mind, the function of this paper is to come to a complete understanding of the text in context.
 You are not expected to apply your critical vocabulary in this paper.
 Instead, this paper is preparation to be able to do that.
 The general structure of the paper should be: 3-4 page intro (ending with a preview/preliminary thesis paragraph), and then 6-7 pages of detailed descriptive analysis (as guided by the attached outline).
 Due: February 19.

 Paper 4) Developed criticism: (15) [20 pages].
 This paper should take the heuristic vocabulary developed in paper 3 to rewrite the initial analysis you did in paper 2.
 Develop and expand upon (or change) your initial insights given the new terministic screens offered by your reading of theory.
-Peer edit draft due: March 26 Final draft due: April 3. (leave in my main office mailbox and EMAIL to me).
+Peer edit draft due: April 1.
+Final draft due: April 3. (leave in my main office mailbox and EMAIL to me).

 Track 2: Method: Nothstine, Blair and Copeland make clear that criticism often involves an inventional process.
 Thus, when we talk about criticism using a method, we typically are talking about the weaving together of insights from multiple locations to develop a vocabulary that helps explore a text.
 Thus, the point of this assignment track is to: identify and summarize primary documents that provide the foundation for a vocabulary, conduct an exhaustive literature review of others who have used this method and summarize the themes present in these writings, and identify where your approach adds to existing understandings of method.